Best Online Learning Platforms – Starting Off on the Right Foot

 - Completion certificates are unaccredited

 iSpring Market is a top online learning platform for course creators who would like to develop a wide range of courses without being restricted to content type and low levels of interactivity.
 Despite its ease of use, it has a very rich feature set, both of which are necessary for content creators who’d like to get their courses to market and start making money as quickly as possible.

 - Custom: Contact sales for a custom quote.

 In a nutshell, Kajabi is not as dedicated to course creation as it is to selling courses.
 Therefore, as an online learning platform, its sales and marketing features are far more robust than its course development tools.
+For instance, Kajabi’s sales page templates let you create great looking storefronts that help achieve high conversion rates.
 As for the course development tools it provides, you can upload video lectures and supplementary materials like worksheets and assessments to accompany each lesson.
 Moreover, it helps you create impressive learning paths with automated features.
 For instance, when a learner completes a series of lessons within a module, you can automate it to unlock the next series of lessons under predefined conditions.